-President Kimsey and Members of the Board of Commissioners
+President Kiggins and Members of the Board of Commissioners & District Ratepayers

-We are pleased to submit the Annual Comprehensive Financial Report (Annual Report) for Clark Regional Wastewater District (District) for the fiscal year ended December 31, 2021.
+We are pleased to submit the Annual Comprehensive Financial Report (Annual Report) for Clark Regional Wastewater District (District) for the fiscal year ended December 31, 2022.
 The financial statements are presented in conformity with Generally Accepted Accounting Principles (GAAP) and audited in accordance with Generally Accepted Auditing Standards (GAAS) by independent auditors represented by the Office of the Washington State Auditor.

 This report has been prepared to conform to the principles of accounting and reporting established by the Governmental Accounting Standards Board (GASB).
-Specific accounting treatments are detailed in the Notes to the Financial Statements and found in the Financial Section of this report (pages 27-57).
+Specific accounting treatments are detailed in the Notes to the Financial Statements and found in the Financial Section of this report.

-The Annual Report is developed to provide meaningful financial information to legislative bodies, creditors, investors, community partners and others with interest in the District's financial position.
+The Annual Report is developed to provide meaningful financial information to legislative bodies, creditors, investors, community partners, and others interested in the District's financial position.
 The Finance department prepares the report, and the District is responsible for the accuracy, completeness, and fairness of all data presented and representations made.
-We believe the data presented is accurate in all material aspects and that the manner in which it is presented fairly discloses the financial position of the District at December 31, 2021, and the results of operations and cash flows for the year ending December 31, 2021.
+We believe the data presented is accurate in all material aspects and that how it is presented fairly discloses the District's financial position at December 31, 2022, and the results of operations and cash flows for the year ending December 31, 2022.